joren485/blog/_posts/2022-12-04-gitub-popular-repository-namespace-retirement-bypass.md

 ### Restoring Retired Repositories
 What happens if we try to restore a repository that is protected by namespace retirement?
 Let's find out!

 To test this, we need a repository that is retired.
-For this, we will use `blacksphere/blackmagic`. `blacksphere` was renamed to `blackmagic-debug`, so `blacksphere/blackmagic` now redirects to [`blackmagic-debug/blackmagic`](https://github.com/blackmagic-debug/blackmagic).`
+We will use `blacksphere/blackmagic` for this.
+The `blacksphere` account was renamed to `blackmagic-debug`, so `blacksphere/blackmagic` now redirects to [`blackmagic-debug/blackmagic`](https://github.com/blackmagic-debug/blackmagic).`

 **Disclaimer:** _I am in no way affiliated with the previous owners of the `blacksphere` GitHub account and choice `blacksphere/blackmagic` because it was the first repository protected by the popular repository namespace retirement that I found._